busterjs/buster-docs/developers/developing.rst

 This is one possible workflow:

 #.
-Create a fork of the repository you want to edit by clicking the `Fork` button on github.
+Create a fork of the repository you want to edit by clicking the "Fork" button on github.
 #.
 Open a terminal and change to the project you want to edit
 #.
 Type ``git remote -v`` and you should see something like this::